This guide describes the simplest way to embed an assessment into your application using Learnosity's Items API.

 How it works

-Let's look at the code for this standalone assessment example.
-The source file is included in the quick start examples.
+Let's walk through the code for this standalone assessment example.
+The source file is included under the quickstart folder, in this location:

 We start by including some LearnositySDK helpers - they'll make it easy to generate and sign the config options, and unique user and session IDs.

-Then we declare the config options for Items API.
+Now we'll declare the configuration options for Items API.
 These specify which assessment content should be rendered, how it should be displayed, which user is taking this assessment and how their responses should be stored.

-session_id: Uniquely identifies this specific assessment attempt for save/resume, data retrieval and reporting purposes.
+session_id: uniquely identifies this specific assessment attempt for save/resume, data retrieval and reporting purposes.
 Here, we're using the

-activity_id: A string you define, used solely for analytics to allow you to compare results of users submitting the same assessment.
+activity_id: a string you define, used solely for analytics to allow you run reporting and compare results of users submitting the same assessment.

 Next, we declare the Learnosity consumer credentials we'll use to authorize this request.
-The consumer key and consumer secret in this example are for Learnosity's public demos account.
-Once Learnosity provides your own consumer credentials, your Item bank and assessment data will be tied to your consumer key.
+The consumer key and consumer secret in this example are for Learnosity's public "demos" account.
+Once Learnosity provides your own consumer credentials, your Item bank and assessment data will be tied to your own consumer key and secret.

 $consumerKey = 'yis0TYCu7U9V4o7M'; $consumerSecret = '74c5fd430cf1242a527f6223aebd42d30464be22';